Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ```bash
 /root/SOURCES/server
 ```
-you should have a fully working database
+That completes the database installation

 ###CONFIGURATION SETTINGS
-Well if your still with me this far I think your doing pretty good. we will now set our configuration settings and even set up the AH-Bot.
-I haven't used to the client data extractors in quite some time ive been using a back up of my data for about a year and ive just been moving it around to difrent servers and new compiles how ever i dont think the processes has changed all that much. if you need get your data extracting i would go a head and do that now so you can work on your configuration settings.
-First off lets start with the realmd section as this is the easiest to get on-line with out any trouble.
+Well if your still with me this far I think your doing pretty good.
+We will now set our configuration settings and even set up the AH-Bot.First off lets start with the realmd section as this is the easiest to get on-line with out any trouble.

 #####NOTES
 + /opt/mangos/logs - we will create this directory for our log files
 + /opt/mangos/data - we will create this directory for our data files

+I haven't used to the client data extractors in quite some time ive been using a back up of my data for about a year and ive just been moving it around to different servers and new compiles, however i dont think the processes has changed all that much.
+If you need get your data extracting I would go a head and do that now so you can work on your configuration settings.

 Back to our shell (or putty through SSH):
 ```bash